ganeshutah/Jove/For_CS3100_Fall2020/README.md

    - 2:8/27
      - Run the Notebooks within 1_Computability_Languages/

+* Week-2 Outcomes: Students finish understanding Kleene-star, and are able to design DFA using two methods: By knowing how to encode salient information in DFA states (by naming DFA states to retain this info) and by Boolean operations on DFA (union, intersection, complement).
+They know how to document DFA using literate-programming methods of annotating comments within a simple DFA markdown.
+They are able to automatically build, and test DFA, following important principles of software testing.

    - 3:9/1
      - Run the Notebooks within 2_Basic_DFA/
      - Quiz-2 given; due 9/4 11:59pm, covers L3,4